• Sign In

 Medicare vs. Medicaid: What’s the Difference?

+Medicare is federal insurance primarily for seniors and some younger individuals with disabilities.
+Medicaid, on the other hand, is a joint federal and state program that provides healthcare for low-income individuals, including some people who qualify for Medicare.
 You may be eligible for both Medicare and Medicaid, in which case you can get help with costs through Dual Eligibility.

 Frequently Asked Questions (FAQ)